chrisdev22/ACME/README.md

 up the button structures, and most importantly inserting the @media (max-width:768px) device display code for width page adjustments for tablet & phone devices.

-Read my code to understand.
-No joke.
-Pure Code.
+Read my code to understand how it was made.

+Download it as a .zip folder and run it on a text editor.

+Thank you.

 Best regards,
 Christian